youniquestar/youniquestar/README.md

 ## 🚀 About Me

-I'm a passionate developer with a love for open source, learning, and sharing knowledge.
+I'm a passionate programmer with a love for open source, learning, and sharing knowledge.
 - 🌱 Currently learning: AI/ML Engineering in Robotics.
 - 👯 Looking to collaborate on: Robotics projects related to AI.
 - 💬 Ask me about: Robotics, Artificial Intelligence, Chess.